What's next: 16-year election cycle is due to end in 2024

 In 2024, Democrats will ask: Do you want four more years of Trump?
 Republicans will ask: Do you want four more years of Biden/Harris?

 The battle lines are being drawn.
-Biden is set to sign a $1.9 trillion pandemic relief bill.
+Biden is pushing a $1.9 trillion pandemic relief bill.
 A Morning Consult poll said 77% of Americans support it, including 59% of Republicans.
-But Republicans in Congress unanimously opposed it.
+But Republicans in Congress unanimously oppose it.

 Will voters think Republicans are obstructionists — or that Democrats are overreaching?